opencost-de/.github/profile/README.md

 - extension of the EZB for managing and displaying information on publication costs and their coverage at the users institution

+For more details recent news and developments visit our web page at [https://opencost.de](https://opencost.de)

 <!-- vim: spell spelllang=en_gb bomb
 -->